-What Is Breast Augmentation
+What Is a Breast Augmentation?

 During your Houston breast augmentation consultation Dr. Schusterman will help you evaluate the best options for the incision site and implant placement based on your goals.
-The two most common incision sites are around the nipple (periareolar) or within the fold under the breast (inframammary).
+The two most common incision sites are around the nipple (periareolar) or in the fold under the breast (inframammary).
 A periareolar incision may affect breastfeeding.

 Using 3D Imaging to Plan Your Breast Augmentation